frankdarnese/react-native-skeleton/README.md

 ## Update folder name && cd into it

-- Change the repository name according to your new project
+- Change the repository name according to your new project.
+Linux and Unix users can rename their files and directories by using the <a href="https://www.computerhope.com/unix/umv.htm">mv command</a>.<br>
+`mv react_native_skeleton your_new_project_name`

 - cd into the project folder<br>
 `cd react-native-skeleton`